worldiety/vfs/README.md

 # Status
 This library is still in alpha and it's API has not been stabilized yet.
-As soon as this happens, there will be no incompatible API changes anymore.
+As soon as this happens, there will be no incompatible structrual API changes anymore.
 However the CTS profiles will be updated and refined over time.

 # Available implementations